Miller House (Columbus, Indiana): Millers' deaths

 Irwin died in the house in 2004 at the age of 95, though the family had been considering the house's future even before then.
 Afterward, all of the house's art was removed.
 The Indianapolis Museum of Art (IMA) had expressed interest in the house as early as 2007, just before Xenia's death.
 The IMA's proposal called for limiting public access to the house and to make minimal changes to the surrounding neighborhood; early plans called for a limited number of guided tours every day, with shuttle vans to and from Columbus's visitor center.
 The preservation organizations Indiana Landmarks and the National Trust for Historic Preservation also wanted to take over the house.
 In May 2007, the Millers invited several preservationists and other parties to a mini-charette to discuss the house's future use.
 Subsequently, the IMA and the Miller family hosted several meetings about the possibility of converting the house to a historic house museum.

 Xenia, the last resident of the home, ultimately died there in February 2008.
 By then, Xenia had been sick for several years.
 That June, some of the artwork was sold for $135 million; one of the pieces, Claude Monet's Le Bassin Aux Nymphéas, was sold for $80.4 million.
 The same month, the Miller family gave the IMA permission to conduct a private study of the house.
-The Millers' oldest son Hugh subsequently sued Will over $2.7 million in expenditures that Will had made, some of which had gone toward the upkeep of the Miller House.
+The Millers' oldest son Hugh subsequently sued his brother Will over $2.7 million in expenditures that the latter had made, some of which had gone toward the upkeep of the Miller House.
 The Bartholomew County Superior Court and the Indiana Court of Appeals both ruled in Will's favor, finding that the expenditures had been justified.